mythril-forge/vanilla-spells/spells/level-5/scrying.md

 ## Description
 You can see and hear a particular creature you choose that is on the same plane of existence as you.
 The target must make a Wisdom Saving Throw, which is modified by how well you know the target and the sort of physical connection you have to it.
-If a target knows you're casting this spell, it can fail the saving throw voluntarily if it wants to be observed.
+If a target knows you're casting this spell, it can fail the Saving Throw voluntarily if it wants to be observed.

 | Knowledge                                 | Save Modifier |
 |-------------------------------------------|---------------|